akos-almasi/Term1/README.md

 DROP VIEW IF EXISTS point_scorers;

 CREATE VIEW `point_scorers` AS
-SELECT raceId, driverId, forename, surname, driverRef, positionOrder, points,
+SELECT raceId, driverId, forename, surname, positionOrder, points,
 	CASE
 		WHEN points = 0
 			THEN 'No point'